Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 It would be nice if the projects were arranged in a grid.

 CSS Grid is a set of CSS properties made for arranging elements in rows and columns.
-When declare an element `display: grid` that element arranges all of children in a grid.
+When declaring an element as `display: grid`, that element arranges all of its children in a grid.

-In your case `POPOSList` is the parent and the `POPOSSpace`s are the children.
+In your case, `POPOSList` is the parent and the `POPOSSpace`s are the children.

 As you saw earlier the React way to handle styles is to create a stylesheet for each component and name that stylesheet with the same name as the component it styles.